joshbegley/nyt-latest/README.md

 https://nytimes.com/aponline/2020/03/13/us/ap-us-swatting-neo-nazi.html?searchResultPosition=9

 **Danny Meyer Restaurants Close, and Others in New York Expect to Follow**\
-`Temporary shutdowns as owners’ worries shift from canceled reservations to survival.`\
+`Temporary shutdowns have begun as owners’ worries shift from canceled reservations to survival.`\
 https://nytimes.com/2020/03/13/dining/restaurant-closings-coronavirus.html?searchResultPosition=10